ashlimenzon/cse15l-lab-reports/Lab-Report-1.md

 ```
 - Absolute path to working directory right before: `/c/Users/shlim/lecture1`
-- Reason for output: An error message is produced in terminal that states that `Hello.java` is not a directory. `Hello.java` is a file and not a directory and `cd` can only take a directory as an argument so it produces an error, so this error message is expected and is an error caused by the wrong type of argument.
+- Reason for output: An error message is displayed that states that `Hello.java` is not a directory. `Hello.java` is a file and not a directory and since `cd` can only take a directory as an argument (because `cd` is used to switch the current working directory to the given path) and a working directory can't be a file, it produces an error.

 # Command: ls
 **No argument**